-“Our partners in Tanzania have a plan to plant 10 million trees over the next five years at the foot of Mt.
+“Our partners in Tanzania have a plan to plant 10 million trees over the next five years in strategic locations around Mt.
 Kilimanjaro,” said Gary Chandler, president of Crossbow.
 “These trees will create jobs, preserve habitat for endangered species and help offset human contributions to climate change.”

 As Chandler explained, some of the trees will be used to reforest degraded forests and deforested areas.
 Other species of trees will be grown to produce crops near villages and in towns and cities (coffee and cocoa, for example).
 Other trees will be placed near homes and buildings to protect them from the elements, reduce energy consumption, and minimize greenhouse gas emissions caused by energy demands.